Claire Powell

 Associate solicitor

-Prior to joining Leigh Day, Claire was an immigration advisor at a large legal aid firm, working on asylum appeals, immigration bail and private immigration matters.
-She also has experience in social housing and welfare benefits law.
+Prior to joining Leigh Day, Claire was an immigration advisor at a large legal aid firm, working on asylum and immigration matters.
+She completed her training contract at Leigh Day with seats in the Employment and Discrimination and Clinical Negligence departments.

-Outside the office, Claire is training as a Legal Observer with Black Protest Legal Support and is a member for Amnesty International and the Campaign for Nuclear Disarmament.
+Outside the office, Claire is training as a Legal Observer and is a member for Amnesty International and the Campaign for Nuclear Disarmament.
 She has written for the Centre for Women's Justice and is a regular contributor to the Discrimination Law Association Review.

 Read Claire's articles in DLA Briefings